dadmin/jquery-popunder/README.md

 jquery-popunder
 =====

 **jquery-popunder** is a jquery-plugin to create popunder in major browsers.
+This is jquery-popunder commonjs implementation.

 Usage
 -----